 And that risk doesn’t always get transferred up to the governing body who makes the choice of the funding.

-Unfortunately, we end up in the situation where people are making funding decisions without fully understanding the risk that they’re taking on.
+Unfortunately, we end up in a situation where people are making funding decisions without fully understanding the risk that they’re taking on.

 And then the poor operators and managers feel like, even without the money, I have to prevent that situation from happening.